FARHAN-KHAN998/uzumaki/README.md

 # uzumaki
-view this source code for education purpose the website is not risponsive view it with pc
+view this source code for education purpose. the website is not risponsive view it with pc